PATIENT NEWS

 We have changed the way we invite patients in for their annual review.
 We will now be calling you in on or around your birthday month.
 You do not need to do anything; we will be contacting you to make an appointment at a time convenient to you.

 The various types of review appointments we offer are run by specific members of our team and are each structured differently, depending on the condition being reviewed, so it is important to request the right appointment type from the receptionist when you book.
 What you need to ask for will always be mentioned in your invite.
+Please wait for your invite to book.

 These reviews are important as they allow you to ask us any questions you may have about your conditions, for us to check you are managing well , to check your medication, to identify any problems or concerns and ensure you are confident to deal with your condition between reviews.